You are here:

 - other actions of significant interest.

-The new process was announced on October 1, 2009.
+The process was announced on October 1, 2009.
 The public participation process for registration consists of the steps identified below.

 - Publish in the Federal Register a Notice of Receipt and, where applicable, a Notice of Filing when an application and/or tolerance petition is received.
 Basic information will be presented, such as the EPA file symbol; applicant name and address; product name; product type; active ingredient name and concentration; proposed classification/use; and target pests.